Hotel F&B Service Standards: A Practical Guide for Restaurant and Bar Teams

 Restaurant Service: The Core Sequence

-The service sequence is the backbone of restaurant operations.
+The service sequence is what holds the restaurant operation together.
 Every team member needs to know it, execute it consistently, and understand where their role begins and ends within it.
+When the sequence is unclear, the guest experience varies from table to table.

 Pre-service preparation (mise en place)